tim177/Tour-And-Travel/README.md

 # Travel Agency Management System

-## Description
+## Task

-The Travel Agency Management System is a mono repo project for managing travel packages, activities, destinations, and passengers for a travel agency.
+Design, implement and test a software system that allows travel agencies to maintain their travel packages' itinerary and passengers.

 ## Installation